Pause, hike, cut: Central banks diverge over regional challenges

 Both the Fed and the ECB have indicated they expect more monetary tightening will be needed to bring inflation back under control.

-Analysts have taken Powell's comments -- and the Fed's higher interest rate projections -- to indicate support for at least one additional quarter percentage-point hike.
+Analysts have taken Powell's comments to indicate support for at least one additional quarter-percentage-point hike.

 "Our baseline remains for a final 25bp rate hike in July, with the Fed then remaining on hold into early 2024," Deutsche Bank economists wrote in a note to clients after the decision.